patrickfuchs/buildH/docs/algorithms_Hbuilding.md

 Importantly, the order of helpers (what atom is helper1 or helper2) does not matter, any combination will lead to the same H reconstruction.

 The double bond case is somewhat more complicated as largely discussed in an article published in JCTC by [Piggot at al.](https://doi.org/10.1021/acs.jctc.7b00643).
 One of the problem is that the ideal CCC angle (helper1-carbon-helper2) of 120° can vary according to the functional groups and some details in the force field.
 One solution is to adapt the value for each force field and each double bond at play which requires to do some testing for each case.
 In **buildH** we use the bisection strategy (as described above) so that the H reconstruction will adapt itself to any value of ${\gamma}$.
-Comparing the results with H reconstructed like this vs the real ones from an all-atom CHARMM36 snapshot of 256 POPC yielded a reasonable difference in $S_{CH}$ of 0.008 and 0.016 (see [here](https://zenodo.org/record/4715962)).
+Comparing the results with H reconstructed like this vs the real ones from the oleoyl double-bond of an all-atom CHARMM36 snapshot of 256 POPC yielded a reasonable (averaged) difference in $S_{CH}$ of 0.008 and 0.016 (see [here](https://zenodo.org/record/4715962)).
 This difference was even reduced upon averaging over a trajectory.
 In summary, the bisection appears as an acceptable tradeoff.